davidsntg/azure-dns-private-resolver-microhack/README.md

 - Azure DNS Private Resolver is instanciated on "onpremise-vnet".
 It is configured to forward to Azure hub DNS inbound IP address the "privatelink.postgres.database.azure.com" domain.
 It enable PaaS with Private Endpoint DNS resolution capabilities from "onpremise-vnet".
 - Azure Private DNS Zone "contoso.internal" is linked to onpremise-vnet.
 It emulates a corporate domain.
 - Contoso's Azure virtual datacenter is a hub&spoke network.
 The hub VNet ("hub-vnet") contains a Virtual Network Gateway that terminates the site-2-site VPN connection to Contoso's on-prem datacenter.
+- Azure Private DNS Zone "contoso.azure" is linked to hub-vnet.
 - Azure DNS Private Resolver is instanciated on "hub-vnet".
 It is configured to forward to On-premise DNS infrastructure the "contoso.internal" domain.
 It enables "*.contoso.internal" DNS resolution capability from Azure hub and spokes networks.
 - The spoke01 VNet ("spoke01-vnet") contains the private endpoint associated to a PostgreSQL database located in spoke01-rg.
 - All virtual networks contains a Linux Virtual Machine to perform nslookup checks.